Failton/ocypus-iota-l36-digital-linux/README.md

-# Ocypus Iota A40 LCD Driver for Linux/Proxmox
+# Ocypus Iota L36 LCD Driver for Linux/Proxmox

-A Python-based driver for controlling the LCD display on Ocypus Iota A40 coolers in Linux environments, including Proxmox.
+A Python-based driver for controlling the LCD display on Ocypus Iota L36 liquid cooling systems in Linux environments, including Proxmox.

 ## ⚠️ Important Disclaimers

-- **Hardware Compatibility**: This project was created and tested specifically with the **Ocypus Iota A40** cooler only
+- **Hardware Compatibility**: This project was created and tested specifically with the **Ocypus Iota L36** liquid cooling system only
 - **Limited Testing**: The driver has only been tested on a specific hardware configuration
 - **Hardware Detection**: The device appears in `lsusb` as:
   ```